percwg/perc-wg/double/draft-ietf-perc-double.md

 * Form an RTP packet.
 If there are any header extensions, they MUST use [@!RFC5285].

-* If any extensions are to be protected by the inner transform, insert an E2EEEL extension at the beginning.

-* Insert an OHB extension after the end-to-end protected extensions.
-This OHB MUST replicate the information found in the RTP header.

 * Apply the inner cryptographic transform to the RTP packet.
 If encrypting RTP header extensions end-to-end, then [@!RFC6904] MUST be used when encrypting the RTP packet using the inner cryptographic context.

-Extensions that are not protected end-to-end are not included in the AAD for this transform.
+* If the endpoint wishes to insert header extensions that can be modified by an Media Distributor, it MUST insert an OHB header extension at the end of any header extensions protected end-to-end (if any), then add any Media Distributor-modifiable header extensions.
+In other cases, the endpoint SHOULD still insert an OHB header extension.
+The OHB MUST replicate the information found in the RTP header following the application of the inner cryptographic transform.
+If not already set, the endpoint MUST set the X bit in the RTP header to 1 when introducing the OHB extension.

 * Apply the outer cryptographic transform to the RTP packet.
 If encrypting RTP header extensions hop-by-hop, then [@!RFC6904] MUST be used when encrypting the RTP packet using the outer cryptographic